kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 Building English skills, like any skill, requires daily practice and study.

-To improve the quality of the words that you use, we are doing writing activities to evaluate your existing vocabulary and grammar as well as your comprehension.
+To improve the quality of the words that you use, we are doing writing activities to evaluate your existing vocabulary and grammar, as well as your comprehension.

 ## Write Daily

-We send out the lessons and writing activities at 9 am every day.
+We send out the lessons, and writing activities at 9 am every day.

 Please answer all the questions to the best of your ability.